yghlc/lingcaohuang/_pages/hire_ad.md

 ## Research Assistant for a Project on Remote Sensing of Permafrost

-The Institute of Space and Earth Information Science at The Chinese University of Hong Kong (CUHK) is hiring a research assistant (RA) to work on a GRF project titled: “Carbon release from abrupt thaw of frozen ground in the Arctic and its impacts on carbon neutrality”.
-(The abstract is attached).
+The Institute of Space and Earth Information Science at The Chinese University of Hong Kong (CUHK) is hiring a research assistant (RA) to work on a project titled: “Carbon release from abrupt thaw of frozen ground in the Arctic and its impacts on carbon neutrality” (The abstract is attached) funded by Hong Kong Research Grants Council from 2025 to 2027.

 **Applicants should meet at least three of the following requirements:**
 (i) a good university degree preferably in remote sensing, geodesy and surveying, geophysics, and computer science.
 Other majors will be considered as well;